hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 customer base, hindering industry expansion.
 The expense associated with the technology holds back innovation, discouraging research and developpment efforts, especially among smaller players and research institution.
 Even larger companies may delay adoption due to a high cost benefit ratio, prioriting investments in more establishment technologies.
-Market segmentation becomes apparent, with digital scent technology accessible primarily to high-end luxury brands or specific industries line healthcare, further limited its impact.
+Market segmentation becomes apparent, with digital scent technology accessible primarily to high-end luxury brands or specific industries line healthcare, further limited its impact.  see www.digital.com

 In the Caribbean and the rest of the world, scaling challenges arise, as the elevated equipment costs make widespead deployment in large spacTes or across multiple locations challenging.

 Despite these obstacles, ongoing efforts in research and development aim to reduce costs through miniaturization and process optimization.
-Alternative business models, such as subscription-based services and targeted applications with clear returns on investment, are emerging strategies to overcome the cost barrier and facilitate broader adoption of digital scent technology across platform and diverse industries and consumer applications.
+Alternative business models, such as subscription-based services and targeted applications with clear returns on investment, are emerging strategies to overcome the cost barrier and facilitate broader adoption of digital scent technology across platform and diverse industries and consumer applications. see www.digital.com

 THE MAJOR PLAYERS OF DIGITAL SCENT TECHNOLOGY THAT HAVE IMPACT ON JAMAICA AND THE REST OF THE WORLD

-The major vendors in the Digital Scent Technology companies including the following: SiOSemen, Amphenol, Senirion AG, Heneywell, Renesas Electronic Corporation, Envirosuite Limited, Alpha MOS, Electronic Sensors Technology, Aromajoin Corporation, Figaro Engineering Inc, Bosch Sensortec GmbH, Alphasense, and Figaro Engineering.
+The major vendors in the Digital Scent Technology companies including the following: SiOSemen, Amphenol, Senirion AG, Heneywell, Renesas Electronic Corporation, Envirosuite Limited, Alpha MOS, Electronic Sensors Technology, Aromajoin Corporation, Figaro Engineering Inc, Bosch Sensortec GmbH, Alphasense, and Figaro Engineering. see Jasleen Kaur, "A Review Paper; Smell on Internet (Digital Scent), International Journal for Advance Research.

 THE IMPACT DST HAVE ON THE REGION MARKET GROWTH AND INFLUENCE ON THE CARIBBEAN PEOPLE